insafm/WebInspectra/README.md

 # WebInspectra

 WebInspectra is a Python package designed for detecting web technologies used by a given URL.
 It provides a method to analyze the technologies powering a website, including frameworks, libraries, CDN usage, advertising platforms, and more.
-By leveraging various detection patterns and algorithms, WebInspectra identifies and categorizes the technologies utilized in the frontend and backend of web applications.
+By using various detection patterns and algorithms, WebInspectra identifies and categorizes the technologies utilized in the frontend and backend of web applications.

 ## Features
 - Detects various web technologies and frameworks.